Salesforce

 A developer can thoroughly understand and evaluate the current setup and then conclude what existing components are compatible with the Lightning and what aspects need to be reworked.
 Then, they can create a complete roadmap for migration and highlight the critical features.

-Developers can customize and configure the user interface to match business requirements and workflows using features offered by the Lightning version, such as App Builder and Lightning Web Components (LWC).
+Salesforce developers can customize and configure the user interface to match business requirements and workflows using features offered by the Lightning version, such as App Builder and Lightning Web Components (LWC).
 This approach also facilitates the creation of a more personalized and efficient user interface, which can lead to improved user adoption rates.

 Then they can ensure all the records transfer seamlessly, ensuring data consistency and hassle-free migration by following the best practices.